 Here's a new story just published by one of us.
 In honor of our upcoming Short Stories Webcast, I've decided to plunge back into my project of writing a story a week for at least a year.
 Please check it out, share it, and let me know what you think.
 Story 1/52

 This is a cross-post from The Unicorn Blues.
 Lately I’ve been thinking about different ways you can tell a story, and how abrupt tonal shifts and/or endings shouldn’t always be considered flaws.
-No matter what kind of story you’re telling, it is somewhat going to echo life around you; life with its rapid tonal shifts...
-Continue Reading →
+No matter what kind of story you’re telling, it is somewhat going to echo life around you; life with its rapid tonal shifts … Continue reading The Abruptness of Storytelling

 And so the Italian state TV, RAI, decided to do what everybody said would be a bad idea – a talent show for writers.